-Did the student graduate career-ready?
-A student is deemed "career-ready" if the student met one of the following criteria:
+Is the student career-ready?

+A student is deemed "career-ready" if the student met one or more of the following criteria:

-- Is a CTE completer and earns a national industry credential or a state industry credential as determined by the business community (https://ed.sc.gov/instruction/career-and-technology-education/programs-and-courses/cate-programs/cte-approved-industry-credentials-18-19-and-19-20/); or - Earns a Silver, Gold or Platinum National Career Readiness Certificate on the WorkKeys exam or Silver, Gold or Platinum Credential on the WIN Ready to Work Career Assessment: or - Earns a scale score of 31 or higher on the ASVAB
+- Is a CTE completer and earns a national industry credential or a state industry credential as determined by the business community (https://ed.sc.gov/instruction/career-and-technical-education/programs-and-courses/cate-programs/2020-21-cte-career-ready-certifications/); or - Earns a Silver, Gold or Platinum National Career Readiness Certificate on the WorkKeys exam or Silver, Gold or Platinum Credential on the WIN Ready to Work Career Assessment; or - Earns a scale score of 31 or higher on the ASVAB; or - Successfully completes a state-approved work-based learning exit evaluation from an employer.
+The work-based learning program must include: - Training agreement which defines a combination of objectives and a minimum of 40 practical experience hours or the highest number of hours required by industry defined competencies in a career pathway; - Be aligned with state IGP career clusters; - Include an industry evaluation that is created from the training agreement, which includes the world-class skills from the Profile of the South Carolina Graduate; - The student must have earned a minimum of one unit in the pathway related to the work-based placement or completed a personal pathway of study.

-Section IV.
-District Report Card
+Section V. District Report Card